jaymiews/jaymiews.github.io/index.md

 <br/>

 ### Publication
 Song, W.-J. and J.-L. Zhang, trans., A. Neuwirth, "Quranic Studies and Historical-Critical Philology: The Quran's Staging, Penetrating and Eclipsing of Biblical Tradition" in W.-R. Shen, S. Yao, <em>What is Philology?
-The Methodology and Practice of Modern Humanities<em>, Shanghai: Shanghai Classics Publishing House, 2021.
+The Methodology and Practice of Modern Humanities</em>, Shanghai: Shanghai Classics Publishing House, 2021.

 ### Conference Panel Presentation